-- Provides a simple graphical user interface for navigating. - Displays general system status and advanced monitoring for power users.
+- Provides a simple graphical user interface for navigating through the program effortlessly. - Displays general system status and advanced monitoring for power users. - Logs when a hardware component has been removed or replaced. - Permits you to migrate personal settings. - ☐ Keeps a history log of all alerts that were previously issued.